aasthakourav20/Assignment_NwN/README.md

 * 2).
 User can select only one option.
 * 3).
 If the  user selects correct option , the option block will turn green & user's point will increase .
 * 4).
 If the  user selects wrong option , the option block will turn red & user's point will remain same .
+* 5).
+Next question will nit be shown up until the user selects an option .